mohamedshyzeghori/AWS-Lex-Banking-Chatbot/README.md

              * Create the Lambda functions
              * Configure the Lex intents to use the corresponding Lambda functions.
              * Set up IAM permissions for Lex to invoke the Lambda functions.

  ###  Example Conversation Flow

- Okay, that's great!
-Including the Lambda function code, CloudFormation YAML, and the PDF report will make your GitHub repository very comprehensive.
-Here's how we can refine the README.md to account for those additions and some important considerations:

-Markdown

- #   AWS-Lex-Banking-Chatbot  (*Or choose one of the other repo names we discussed*)

- ##  Description

- This project implements a conversational banking chatbot using Amazon Lex.
-The chatbot is designed to handle common banking customer inquiries, including checking account balances and transferring funds between accounts.
-It leverages AWS Lambda for dynamic responses and AWS CloudFormation for automated deployment.
-This repository contains the source code for the Lambda functions, the CloudFormation template for infrastructure provisioning, and a project report PDF.

- ##  Key Features

- * `WelcomeIntent`: Greets the user. [cite: 14]
- * `FallbackIntent`: Handles unexpected user inputs. [cite: 6, 22]
- * `CheckBalance`: Retrieves the balance of a specified account. [cite: 47]
- * `TransferFunds`: Initiates a transfer of funds between accounts. [cite: 96]
- * Custom Slots: Uses custom slots (`accountType`, `dateOfBirth`) to capture specific information. [cite: 32]
- * Lambda Integration: Integrates with AWS Lambda functions to provide dynamic responses. [cite: 54, 55]
- * Context Management: Implements context carryover to maintain information across conversational turns. [cite: 75, 76]
- * Confirmation Prompts: Uses confirmation prompts to verify fund transfer requests. [cite: 99, 100]
- * CloudFormation Deployment: Automates the deployment of the chatbot and associated AWS resources. [cite: 91, 103]

- ##  Tech Stack

- * [Amazon Lex](https://aws.amazon.com/lex/): For building the conversational interface. [cite: 4, 5]
- * [AWS Lambda](https://aws.amazon.com/lambda/): For serverless compute to handle business logic. [cite: 58, 59]
- * [AWS IAM](https://aws.amazon.com/iam/): For managing permissions and access control.
- * [AWS CloudFormation](https://aws.amazon.com/cloudformation/): For Infrastructure as Code. [cite: 103]

- ##  Repository Contents

- * `README.md`: This file, providing an overview of the project.
- * `code/`
-     * `lambda_functions/`:  Contains the source code for the AWS Lambda functions used by the chatbot. (e.g., `check_balance.py`, `transfer_funds.py`).
-     * `lex_config/`
-         * `cloudformation.yaml`:  The AWS CloudFormation template used to deploy the chatbot and its infrastructure.
- * `docs/`
-     * `project_report.pdf`: The original project report document.
- * `examples/`
-     * *(You might add example conversation logs here if you have them)*

- ##  Setup Instructions

- 1.  **Prerequisites:**
-     * AWS Account
-     * AWS CLI installed and configured

- 2.  **Deployment:**
-     * **CloudFormation (Recommended):**
-         * Use the provided `code/lex_config/cloudformation.yaml` file to create a CloudFormation stack.
-         * This will automatically provision the necessary AWS resources, including the Lex bot and Lambda functions.
-         * Command:  `aws cloudformation create-stack --stack-name <YourStackName> --template-body file://code/lex_config/cloudformation.yaml --capabilities CAPABILITY_IAM`
-     * **Manual Lex Setup (Alternative - Not Recommended for Full Deployment):**
-         * This project is designed for CloudFormation.
-Manual setup is complex.
-         * To set up manually, you would need to:
-             * Create a Lex bot and define intents (as described in the PDF report).
-             * Create the Lambda functions in the `code/lambda_functions/` directory.
-             * Configure the Lex intents to use the corresponding Lambda functions.
-             * Set up IAM permissions for Lex to invoke the Lambda functions.

- 3.  **Environment Variables:**
-     * *(If your Lambda functions use environment variables, document them here.  **Crucially, emphasize NOT committing credentials!** )*
-         * **Important:** Do **NOT** store any AWS credentials directly in the code or CloudFormation template.
-Use environment variables or IAM roles.

- ##  Usage

- ###  Example Conversation Flow